Santym8/coins-collection-api-node/README.md

 Coins Collection is a backend project developed using Express and TypeScript.
 This project leverages various technologies and design patterns to ensure robustness, maintainability, and scalability.

-- This project is currently available in render [Render](https://coins-collection-api.onrender.com)
+- This project is currently available in [Render](https://coins-collection-api.onrender.com)
 - The web client can be found at [coins-collection-web](https://github.com/Santym8/coins-collection-web.git)
 - The mobile client can be found at [coins_collection_app](https://github.com/Santym8/coins_collection_app.git)